To Be Announced: Changing models with modalities

-Let us now observe some relations between the model changing modal logics and the dynamic epistemic logics presented in this survey.
-We can consider arbitrary iterations or fixpoints of the structural operations wherein a mere pair of the accessibility relation is changed \cite{Lavalette04,BenthemI08}, and determine to what extent such transformations correspond to dynamic epistemic updates.
+Let us now relate the domain-changing or relation-changing modal update logics to the dynamic epistemic logics presented in this survey.
+In relation-changing modal logics we can consider arbitrary iterations or fixpoints of the structural operations wherein a mere pair of the accessibility relation is changed \cite{Lavalette04,BenthemI08}.
+In this section we investigate to what extent such iterated transformations correspond to dynamic epistemic updates.

 First consider refinement modal logic RML.
-Removing a pair from the relation of a model is a refinement of that model.
+Removing a pair from the accessibility relation of a model is a refinement of that model.
 Removing any finite number of pairs is also a refinement of that model.
-As is removing any infinite number of pairs of the relation, or the entire relation, which may be the limit or fixpoint of this operation (the models on which we perform such operations need not have countable domains).
-So refinement modal logic RML is clearly somehow related to sabotage modal logic.
-It may be interesting to investigate on which class of models (all finite models?) we have that \begin{quote} $\rmldia\phi$ is equivalent to $\dia{-}^*\phi$.\end{quote} Now sabotage modal logic is a fairly difficult modal logic (undecidable, \dots), and including infinitary modalities such as going from $\dia{-}$ to $\dia{-}^*$ often makes life even harder.
-Whereas RML is a fairly simple modal logic: we can eliminate the refinement quantifier and it is as expressive as the logic K. Of course in RML we only have a single $\rmldia$ modality, which we should compare to a logic with only the $\dia{-}^*$ modality as a quantifier, not to a sabotage logic extension with $\dia{-}$ and $\dia{-}^*$.

-Similarly, the quantifier in simulation modal logic can be seen as arbitrary iteration of the bridge modality, such that it is envisageable for some model class that \begin{quote}$\dia{\preceq}\phi$ is equivalent to $\dia{+}^*\phi$. \end{quote}
+As is removing any infinite number of pairs of the relation, or the entire relation, which may be a limit or fixpoint (models need not have countable domains).
+It may be interesting to investigate on which class of models (all finite models?) we have that \begin{quote} $\rmldia\phi$ is equivalent to $\dia{-}^*\phi$.\end{quote} Similarly, the quantifier in simulation modal logic can be seen as arbitrary iteration of the bridge modality, such that it is envisageable for some model class that \begin{quote}$\dia{\preceq}\phi$ is equivalent to $\dia{+}^*\phi$. \end{quote}

-Now consider arrow update logics AUL and AUML, wherein pairs of the accessibility relation come with logical conditions, i.e., they are arrows with source or target formulas.
-In sabotage logic we delete pairs, whereas in AUL we retain pairs, but this is mere perspective. \emph{Retaining} all pairs $(s,t)$ with source condition $\phi$ and target condition $\psi$ in a relation $R_a$ --- that is: arrow $(\phi,a,\psi)$ --- is the same as \emph{deleting} all pairs that satisfy $\neg\phi$ at the source or $\neg\psi$ at the target.
+Now consider arrow update logics AUL and AUML, wherein pairs of the accessibility relation come with logical conditions: arrows with source or target formulas.
+In sabotage logic we delete pairs, whereas in AUL we retain pairs, but this is mere perspective.
+Retaining all pairs $(s,t)$ with source condition $\phi$ and target condition $\psi$ in a relation $R_a$ (arrow $\phi \imp_a \psi$) is the same as \emph{deleting} all pairs that satisfy $\neg\phi$ at the source or $\neg\psi$ at the target (arrows $\neg\phi \imp_a \top$ and $\top \imp_a \neg\psi$).